freelan-developers/teapot/docs/source/inside_the_party.rst

 Callbacks
 ---------

-All callback classes derive from :class:`tea_party.unpackers.callbacks.BaseUnpackerCallback`.
+All callback classes derive from :class:`teapot.unpackers.callbacks.BaseUnpackerCallback`.

-.. autoclass:: tea_party.unpackers.callbacks.BaseUnpackerCallback
+.. autoclass:: teapot.unpackers.callbacks.BaseUnpackerCallback
     :members: on_start, on_update, on_finish, on_exception

 Party post-actions
 ==================

-*post-actions* are simple function that takes a :class:`tea_party.party.Party` instance as a parameter, and that gets executed right after a such instance was initialized.
+*post-actions* are simple function that takes a :class:`teapot.party.Party` instance as a parameter, and that gets executed right after a such instance was initialized.

-You can register a *post-action* using the :func:`tea_party.party.Party.register_post_action` decorator.
+You can register a *post-action* using the :func:`teapot.party.Party.register_post_action` decorator.

-.. automethod:: tea_party.party.Party.register_post_action
+.. automethod:: teapot.party.Party.register_post_action

 Here is an example a built-in *post-action* that registers the defaut environment: